plocampo/roots-hardware/README.md

-# roots-hardware
-Restaurant Occupancy Online Tracking System - Hardware
+# ROOTS: Restaurant Occupancy Online Tracking System
+## Hardware (Sensor)

+This repository includes the code, schematics, and other files relevant to the hardware component of ROOTS.